jbe5115/CMPE670-Demo/README.md

 * **UART RX Module with AXI Stream Wrapper**
 * **Xilinx AXI Stream FIFO** for RX direction
 In most cases, a gearbox would be used at this point (to increase the data bus width from 8 bits to 512, 1024, etc. But if we keep our bus at 8 bits we willnot need one.
 This will require more cycles to map a frame but will make the logic significantly easier.
-* **Frame Position Counter (FPC)** this module will take in the incoming data from the FIFO (along with valid) and map it into the ODU frame.
-It will take in the current frame position (row and column) and based on this, either map the incoming data and output it or output overhead.
-It will also output the additional 1 byte column at the end of each row, but will **NOT** calculate the CRC
+* **Frame Position Counter (FPC)**
+  * This module will take in the incoming data from the FIFO (along with valid) and map it into the ODU frame.
+  *   It will take in the current frame position (row and column) and based on this, either map the incoming data and output it or output overhead.
+  *     It will also output the additional 1 byte column at the end of each row, but will **NOT** calculate the CRC
 * **CRC Calculator**
   * After mapped data leaves the frame controller, it must be sent directly to the CRC calculator
   * Like the frame controller, the CRC calculator will also take in the current frame row and column counts, but with an extra clock cycle delay
   * The CRC is **ONLY** calculated on the payload of the frame, not overhead
   * Use the input row and col data to know when to calculate
   * For calculation, we will be using an LFSR (linear feedback shift register)
+* **Data Request**
-* **Data Request** based on the current row and frame data from the FPC, the data request module will basically control our "AXI Stream Ready" that communicates with the FIFO.
-It will know when to request more data based on if the FIFO is empty or not, if the current frame position is overhead, etc.
+  * Based on the current row and frame data from the FPC, the data request module will basically control our "AXI Stream Ready" that communicates with the FIFO.
+  *   It will know when to request more data based on if the FIFO is empty or not, if the current frame position is overhead, etc.
-* **ARQ Interface** more details below
+* **ARQ Interface** see section on ARQ Interface for more details

 The overall structure of the mapper takes on sort of a "piplined" approach where our data "flows" through it.
 The demapper will be EXTREMELY similar and probably more simple.

 **Insert high level diagram here**